Iniesta goal helps send Japan's Vissel Kobe into last 16 - RFI

 In another match on Wednesday, Jeonbuk Hyundai Motors pipped Sydney FC 1-0 in Group H with Na Sung-eun scoring in the 44th minute.

-It was the Australian side’s third defeat in four matches while Jeonbuk revived their hopes with their first victory.
+The Australian side’s third defeat in four matches saw them crash out of the tournament, while Jeonbuk revived their hopes with their first victory.

 © 2020 AFP